 By Steve Cooper, VJMC Editor

-The use of body solder, metal wiping, lead puddling or metal loading overcomes all of these issues.
+The use of body solder, metal wiping, lead puddling, or metal loading overcomes all of these issues.
 The filler is locked into the base steel at a molecular level via a mechanism the boffins call an intermetallic layer, but enough science.
-Over the course of this article, I’ll be looking at the basic techniques necessary to grasp this very useful skill and some of the tricks of the trade that make it easier.
+Throughout this article, I’ll be looking at the basic techniques necessary to grasp this very useful skill and some of the tricks of the trade that make it easier.

 The metal filler used is solder; a blend of tin and lead that is intrinsically safe in our process but should be treated with care for obvious reasons.
 To put this into perspective, the now common epoxy-based body fillers are known sensitizers, causing all manner of issues yet we treat them with impunity.
 Many never use gloves with this system despite the recommendation, let alone dust masks when sanding.
 So here goes; a mature tank being refurbished by an old codger using ancient technology...a perfect recipe for CMM.

 Here’s the bare tank.
 The back end of one tank has been grafted to the body of another to provide an oil tank.
 The original filler cap has been removed and the section inserted to provide a different filler cap neck.
 The work has been carried out by a real wizard utilising a very high degree of skill with some cunningly crafted seams, plus some artful panel beating, and all expertly assembled using TIG welding.
-In order to achieve the desired look some form of filler is required and I’ve opted for body solder.
-Some might question the use of metal loading on the grounds of weight; however the actual mass is actually relatively low.
-I’m confident I could make a more significant impact on the vehicle’s final weight by eating a few less pies.
+To achieve the desired look some form of filler is required and I’ve opted for body solder.
+Some might question the use of metal loading on the grounds of weight; however, the actual mass is relatively low.
+I’m confident I could make a more significant impact on the vehicle’s final weight by eating fewer pies.

 A closer look at the tanks shows the various seams that need to be filled or covered.
 The side seams don’t need a great depth of filling but are quite wide when a straight edge is laid across them.
 The tank top presents a different challenge as I am aiming to create a smooth profile rather than keep the current camel’s hump look.
 It’s in this second area where body solder wins hands down over modern body fillers.
 Large or deep areas of body filler can shrink, crack or lose adhesion; the body solder simply stays put just like the soldered joints in your home’s plumbing system.